-Top 10 TBI and CTE Statistics and Facts:
+Top Ten TBI and CTE Statistics for 2022:

 - Each season, nearly 10% of athletes suffer a concussion in contact sports.

-- Men are at least 60% more at risk of suffering from a TBI compared to women.
+- Males are at least 60% more at risk of suffering a head injury while playing sports.

 Approximately 837,000 of these cases were children.
 Of this number, TBIs contributed to the deaths of almost 57,000 people, of which 2,529 were underage.

-2. In 48% of cases, falls were the main culprit behind TBI injuries in the US.
+2. In 48% of cases, falls were the leading among traumatic brain injury causes in the US.

 In 2014, nearly half of all TBI-related emergency cases were falls, affecting mostly older adults and children.
 49% of TBI-related emergency department visits were for patients younger than 17 years old, and falls were responsible for 81% of TBI-related emergency visits among adults aged 65 and older.